 It is the inland villages of Crete, untouched by mass tourism, that are the essence of Crete.
 Travellers and visitors are always welcome.
 Hospitality is ingrained in the Cretan way of life, it is respected and understood.

-Margarites village in the centre of the island, 30 kms south-east of Rethymnon Town, is a beautiful village offering pottery and plenty more.
+Margarites village in the centre of the island, 30 km south-east of Rethymnon Town, is a beautiful village offering pottery and plenty more.

 Zaros is a mountain village in Iraklion nomos, close to Lake Votomos and Rouvas Gorge.

-is a small modern village set in the rolling foothills of Psiloritis in Iraklion nomos, surrounded by grapevines, olive trees and perivólia.
+Kerasia is a small modern village set in the rolling foothills of Psiloritis in Heraklion region, surrounded by grapevines, olive trees and perivólia.